section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 Dalex explains the model in two ways: Overall model explanation and single prediction explanation.

 #### Overall model explanation
 In this way, it explains the whole structure of the trained model.
-It will show the methods, functions, and algorithms that build the model.
+In addition, it will show the methods, functions, and algorithms that build the model.

 The user will know the dataset that trains the model and how each variable in the dataset contributed to the general model performance.